-- 1. In cases where government radionavigation radars operate in the shared federal/non-federal bands, there is an acceptable degree of electromagnetic compatibility associated with the radar equipment commercially available to the non-federal community of users.
+1. In cases where government radionavigation radars operate in the shared federal/non-federal bands, there is an acceptable degree of electromagnetic compatibility associated with the radar equipment commercially available to the non-federal community of users.
 The vast preponderance of the non-federal use of these bands by domestic and foreign ships and commercial aircraft creates a situation where relatively inexpensive commercial equipment is available off-the-shelf.
 Accordingly, this commercial off-the-shelf (COTS) equipment is not required to meet the more stringent NTIA RSEC standards.
-Federal agencies may procure COTS equipment; however, federal agencies procuring COTS radars operating in the radiodetermination frequency bands shall comply with FCC standards required for commercially available equipment as defined in 47 CFR, 47 CFR, Part 87 Sub-Part Q .
-The following services and bands are affected: - a.
-Maritime radionavigation radars in the bands 2900-3100 MHz, 5470-5650 MHz, and 9200-9500 MHz; - b.
-Airborne aeronautical weather, windshear, and radionavigation radars in the bands 5350-5470, 8750-8850, 9300-9500, 13250-13400, and 15400-15700 MHz; and - c.
-Radar altimeters in the band 4200-4400 MHz. - 2.
-This regulation is for COTS radionavigation radars procured after October 1, 2020. - 3.
-The agencies must comply with the following criteria: - a.
-Federal agencies shall only procure equipment which has been approved by the FCC for use in the United States. - b.
+Federal agencies may procure COTS equipment; however, federal agencies procuring COTS radars operating in the radiodetermination frequency bands shall comply with FCC standards required for commercially available equipment as defined in 47 CFR, Part 80 Sub-Parts E, F, and M regarding maritime radars and Part 87 Sub-Part D regarding aviation radars.
+The following services and bands are affected:

+a.
+Maritime radionavigation radars in the bands 2900-3100 MHz, 5470-5650 MHz, and 9200-9500 MHz;

+b.
+Airborne aeronautical weather, windshear, and radionavigation radars in the bands 5350-5470, 8750-8850, 9300-9500, 13250-13400, and 15400-15700 MHz; and c.
+Radar altimeters in the band 4200-4400 MHz.

+2. This regulation is for COTS radionavigation radars procured after October 1, 2020.

+3. The agencies must comply with the following criteria:

+a.
+Federal agencies shall only procure equipment which has been approved by the FCC for use in the United States.

+b.
 Federal agencies must use the system as it was marketed and shall not modify the equipment in any way that would invalidate the FCC equipment compliance certifications.
-If federal agencies modify a COTS radar system, the radar system will be required to meet applicable NTIA RSEC standards. - c.
-Federal agencies shall only use this COTS equipment for the purpose for which it is marketed. - 4.
-Review, the standards and applicability of these regulations will be re-examined if there are any changes to the allocation and/or operational status in these bands.
+If federal agencies modify a COTS radar system, the radar system will be required to meet applicable NTIA RSEC standards.

+c.
+Federal agencies shall only use this COTS equipment for the purpose for which it is marketed.

+4. The standards and applicability of these regulations will be re-examined if there are any changes to the allocation and/or operational status in these bands.